-Regarding the endwall contouring of the low speed annular cascade, Boletis [12] showed that the transverse pressure gradient was significantly decreased at the frontal part, while the radial pressure gradient imposed by the blade design was counteracted by the creation of a low static pressure region at the tip endwall suction side corner.
+Regarding the end wall contouring of the low speed annular cascade, Boletis [11] showed that the transverse pressure gradient was significantly decreased at the frontal part, while the radial pressure gradient imposed by the blade design was counteracted by the creation of a low static pressure region at the tip end wall suction side corner.
 Also, the importance of the radial gradient was reported.
-The aspect ratio of the vane was 0.6.
+The AR of the vane was 0.6.

-Regarding the endwall contouring of the transonic annular and/or supersonic cascade, Haas [13] showed that the contoured stators had higher loss near the tip contouring side and lower loss near the hub than the cylindrical stator.
+Regarding the end wall contouring of the transonic annular and/or supersonic cascade, Haas [12] showed that the contoured stators had higher loss near the tip contouring side and lower loss near the hub than the cylindrical stator.
 He also pointed out the increase of the mass flow rate for the contoured stator because of differences in the physical throat areas.
-Moustapha et al. [14] reported on the effect of the tip endwall contouring for annular transonic and/or supersonic cascades.
+Moustapha and Williamson [13] reported on the effect of the tip end wall contouring for annular transonic and/or supersonic cascades.
 They showed improvement of the loss at the hub region, while the loss was increased at the contoured tip side.
-They also noticed a significant under-turning region near the hub side.
+They also noticed a significant underturning region near the hub side.